Siol nan Gaidheal: First incarnation (19781985)

-The first incarnation of Siol nan Gaidheal was founded in 1978 by Tom Moore, a Scot who spent his childhood in the USA.
-It grew in the immediate aftermath of the 1979 devolution referendum, despite being shunned by the mainstream nationalist SNP, whose ruling executive attempted to ban SnG from the party as early as 1980.
+The first incarnation of Siol nan Gaidheal was founded in 1978 by Tom Moore, a Scot who spent his childhood in the United States.
+It grew in the immediate aftermath of the 1979 devolution referendum, despite being shunned by the mainstream nationalist Scottish National Party, whose ruling executive attempted to ban SnG from the party as early as 1980.
 In September 1980, the SNP launched an inquiry into the group, with Colin Bell as vice-chairman.
 SnG was fully proscribed after the SNP's 1982 conference.
 The 1320 Club, which was banned by the SNP in 1968, merged into SnG in the same year.

+The early Siol nan Gaidheal was described by the historian Peter Lynch as "a collection of radical militants who favoured direct action tactics and tended to make vague threats of violence".
 Throughout the 1980s, Siol nan Gaidheal published a magazine called Firinn Albannach [sic] (Scottish Truth), which has been described as having a rhetoric which was "anti-communist, neo-fascist and sometimes violent in tone".
 Prime Minister Margaret Thatcher's personal security was stepped up in Scotland after members of SnG tried to accost her outside the Conservative Party conference in Perth in 1982.

-Some members of SnG formed an unofficial paramilitary wing called Arm nan Gaidheal (AnG; "Army of the Gael"), which was responsible for a number of petrol bomb attacks in 1982 and 1983.
+Some members of SnG formed an unofficial paramilitary wing called Arm nan Gaidheal (AnG; "Army of the Gael"), which was responsible for a number of petrol bomb attacks against Labour and Conservative party offices in Glasgow and Dundee in 1982.
+Eight of the organisation's members were arrested following an arson attack on the home of the chief executive of Glasgow chamber of commerce in 1983.
 Against the background of internal division and arrests of members, the first incarnation of Siol nan Gaidheal eventually folded in 1985.